Bulgarian Socialist Party: History

 The Centenarian moniker comes from the fact that the BSP is recognized as the successor of the Bulgarian Social Democratic Party, which was founded on 2 August 1891 on Buzludzha peak by Dimitar Blagoev, designated in 1903 as the Bulgarian Social Democratic Workers' Party (Narrow Socialists), and later as the Bulgarian Communist Party.
 After the political changes brought by the Revolutions of 1989, it abandoned Marxism–Leninism and refounded itself as the BSP in April 1990.

 The party formed a government after the 1990 Bulgarian Constitutional Assembly election but was forced to resign after a general strike that December.
 A non-partisan government led by Dimitar Iliev Popov took over until the 1991 Bulgarian parliamentary election later in October.
 In the aftermath, the party was confined to opposition.
 As part of the Democratic Left coalition, a forerunner of the BSP for Bulgaria, it helped form a new government in 1995, headed by BSP leader Zhan Videnov as the prime minister of Bulgaria.
 Large-scale demonstrations in the cities and a general strike prevented the formation of a new socialist government after its term ended at the end of 1996.
 The country had entered into a spiral of hyperinflation, the most serious economic and financial crisis in its recent history, after the shock therapy and privatization policies, also followed to various degrees by other post-Communist countries.

 In the 2001 Bulgarian presidential election, party chairman Georgi Parvanov was elected the president of Bulgaria on the second round, defeating on the second ballot incumbent candidate Petar Stoyanov from the Union of Democratic Forces (SDS).
 Parvanov resigned as party chairman and was succeeded by Sergey Stanishev.
 It was a break of the two-party system between the BSP and the SDS.

 After two full terms out of power (1997–2001), the BSP-led Coalition for Bulgaria won the 2005 Bulgarian parliamentary election with 31.0% of the vote but without a governing majority, and formed the Stanishev Government, headed by the prime minister and BSP chairman Stanishev, with the centrist and social-liberal parties National Movement Simeon II and the Movement for Rights and Freedoms (DPS), respectively.
 In the 2006 Bulgarian presidential election, Parvanov was re-elected in a landslide, becoming the first Bulgarian president to do so in direct elections.
 In 2007, Bulgaria joined the European Union.
 The governing BSP-led coalition lost millions of euros of financial aid in the wake of allegations of widespread political corruption.
-The cabinet was also unable to react to the encroaching global financial crisis of 2007–2008 and its term ended with a budget deficit after several successive surplus years.
+The cabinet was also unable to react to the 2008 financial crisis and its term ended with a budget deficit after several successive surplus years.